-The National Youth Sports Coaches Association (NYSCA) is a membership organization and the most widely used volunteer coach training program in the nation, having trained more than 2.5 million coaches since its inception in 1981.
-More than 3,000 community-based agencies and organizations have offered this opportunity.
+The National Youth Sports Coaches Association (NYSCA) is the most widely used coach training program in the nation, having trained more than 3 million coaches since its inception in 1981.
+The NYSCA training is available online for coaches to complete at their convenience; and it’s also offered on-site in more than 3,000 communities nationwide.

 The top quality NYSCA training features two components: Coaching Youth Sports and a sport-specific training.
 The Coaching Youth Sports portion covers topics coaches of all sports need to know, such as working with parents; motivating kids; building confidence; instilling good sportsmanship; safety; and nutrition and hydration; among many other areas.

 In the sport-specific training coaches learn how to teach the basic skills and fundamentals of the particular sport they are coaching, as well as effective drills to use during their practices.

 After completing the NYSCA training coaches qualify for an annual membership, which includes a $1,000,000 excess liability insurance policy; access to member-only coaching resources and supplemental coach trainings; SportingKid Live!; a monthly member e-newsletter; a member ID card; and corporate discounts on everyday services like car rentals, hotels and more.

 If you answered YES to any of these questions, NYSCA is for you!
 Sign up today!